gaogaotiantian/viztracer/README.md

 * Super easy to use, no source code change for basic usage, no package dependency
 * Optional function filter to ignore functions you are not interested
 * Custom events to log and track data through time
+* Keep latest entries in a circular buffer, dump anytime or auto save at exit
 * Stand alone HTML report with powerful front-end, or chrome-compatible json
 * Works on Linux/MacOS/Windows